Two Bodies in the Lab: Plot

 Dr. Temperance Brennan organizes a date with a man she recently met online.
 Her boss, Dr. Daniel Goodman, arrives and tells her that they have a new case — a member of the Cugini family, who was part of the mafia, had been found at the bottom of a river, with cement shoes.

 Special Agent Seeley Booth arrives with Special Agent James Kenton, who had been working undercover with the chief suspects for the murder, the Romano family, for two years.
 Following this, Booth receives a newer and more important case that needs their attention — a female victim who had been tied up and fed to dogs.
 After Brennan examines the remains of the female victim and deduces the method of killing, Booth tells Brennan of a similar case that he had worked on, and that his prime suspect, Kevin Hollings, had gone free.

 Brennan leaves the crime scene to go on her date with the man she had met on the internet, David Simmons.
-While walking to the restaurant, she is shot at, and only avoids being hit by bending over to retrieve her dropped cell phone as the shots were fired.
+While walking to the restaurant, she is shot at and only avoids being hit by bending over to retrieve her dropped cell phone as the shots are fired.
 While her colleagues are concerned for her, Brennan refuses to stop work, claiming that the best way to find the murderers would be to have her on the case, and then therefore they would catch her attacker too.
 Despite Brennan's wishes, Booth brings in her date, David, as a suspect, pointing out he would have known where to find her.
 While Booth tries to prove that David was the one who organized the attack on Brennan, he is displeased when she seems to be very attracted to David.
 Booth expresses to Brennan and David his discomfort with the entire "internet thing".
 Then when Booth says that it is "creepy" to Brennan while David is in the room, David says that he doesn't want to "get in the way of anything", referring to Brennan and Booth, whom he has mistaken for a couple.
-Shocked at David's misinterpretation of their relationship both Booth and Brennan set David straight and vehemently deny that there is any attraction between them.
+Shocked at David's misinterpretation of their relationship, both Booth and Brennan set David straight and vehemently deny that there is any attraction between them.

 Angela Montenegro manages to identify the victim as Penny Hamilton, a college student, and Brennan attempts to use an experimental method to identify the gun used on the mafia victim.
 Zack correctly finds one of the knives used on the college student and realizes that the murder weapon had a nick in the blade, making it distinctive.